 Some kids programming software packages makes coding as simple as dropping and dragging different blocks.
 When these blocks are stacked up, the coder is able to trigger an animation on their screen.
 You can also share your project with others, which encourages further engagement and interaction.

-CoderZ is an online learning environment rich in academic resources that are used to teach students coding skills.
+CoderZ is an online learning environment rich in academic resources that are used to teach coding for kids.
 See how we make learning to code robots fun and then take your STEM programs for high school students to a whole new level.